-The government set out it definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
+The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Roselyn House School these values are reinforced regularly and in the following ways.

 The Rule of Law

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
 We have whole school rules which are embedded in our work every day.
 Each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
-Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Our students are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Individual Liberty Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment and an empowering education.
-Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in CCC, PSHE, target setting workshops and SEAL Lessons.
+As a school we educate and provide boundaries for our students to make choices safely, through the provision of a safe environment and an empowering education.
+Our students are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in CCC, PSHE, target setting workshops and SEAL Lessons.
 Whether it is through choice of challenge; of how they record; of participation in our extra-curricular activities; our pupils are given the freedom to make choices.

 Respect is one of the core values of our school.
-Pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
+Students know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
 The core value of Respect at Roselyn House School underpins our work every day both in and out of the classroom.